Highways in Greece: A7 (Morea Motorway)

-The A7 motorway starts from Corinth, at the interchange with the A8 motorway and continues to Kalamata, passing through Tripoli.
-It replaced the old GR-7 as the main road, with the section between Corinth and Tripoli, constructed between 1984 and 1990 and officially becoming part of the Greek road network in 1992.
+The A7 motorway, also referred to as the Morea Motorway or the Central Peloponnese Motorway, is a motorway in the Peloponnese, connecting Corinth and the A8 with Tripoli and Kalamata.
+It replaced the old EO7 as the main road, with the section between Corinth and Tripoli, originally constructed between 1984 and 1990 as an expressway and officially becoming part of the Greek road network in 1992.

 The A7 has recently undergone extensive improvement to full motorway standards.
-As of December 2012, the motorway section between Corinth and Kalamata is fully constructed and operational.
-Its total length is 205 kilometers or 127 miles.
+As of December 2016, the motorway section between Corinth and Kalamata is fully constructed and operational.
+Its total length is 155 kilometers (96 miles).